 You can use location-based segmentation for timely events or updates, as well.

 Additionally, you can use location to make the content of your email more personalized to recipients who are in different parts of the world.

 For example, if your brand is based in Australia, but you ship internationally, your customers will be experiencing different seasons based on where they live.

-Level up your abandoned cart automations with email segmentation
+Level up your abandoned cart automation with email segmentation

 Creating an abandoned cart email is the first step.
 But if you truly want to take your automations to the next level, the secret is in your segmentation strategy.

 Segmentation allows you to communicate with your customers in a highly targeted way.
-Pair that with your abandoned cart automations, which already receive higher than average open rates compared to other marketing emails, and you have the perfect recipe for recovering lost sales and improving your conversion rate.
+Pair that with your abandoned cart automation, which already receives higher than average open rates compared to other marketing emails, and you have the perfect recipe for recovering lost sales and improving your conversion rate.